 Alan Rein, Ph.D.

 Dr. Rein is a recognized expert in virus assembly, particularly with respect to human and murine retroviruses.
 Other research interests include structure-function relationships in viral RNA and cellular defense mechanisms against retroviruses.
 As Head of the Retrovirus Assembly Section, he studies molecular mechanisms of retroviral replication and pathogenesis, with the hope that this understanding will lead to new methods of combatting retrovirus-induced disease, including AIDS.
-Dr. Rein is also a collaborative member of the HIV Interaction and Viral Evolution Center, and a Fellow of the American Academy of Microbiology.

 1) retroviruses, 2) virus assembly, 3) HIV replication, 4) virology, 5) molecular biology, 6) structural biology